-We're upgrading one of the North West's busiest routes, paving the way for faster trains with more space for passengers
+We're upgrading one of the North West's busiest routes to prepare for faster trains with more space for passengers

-We are upgrading the railway between Manchester and Preston via Bolton as part of a £1bn+ investment in the North to deliver faster, greener, quieter and more reliable journeys from December 2017.
+We are upgrading the railway between Manchester and Preston via Bolton as part of our £1bn+ Great North Rail Project, helping deliver faster, greener, quieter and more reliable journeys from December 2017.

 Keeping you moving

 Our improvement work has been planned to cause as little disruption on the railway as possible and we are committed to keeping passengers moving.